snslk/snslk/README.md

 - 👋 Hi, I’m Snehal Shelke
-- :robot: I’m interested in System Developement , System Designing , Learning new technologies , Playing Ukulele , Politics and Teasing my friends.
+- :robot: I’m interested in System Developement , System Designing , Learning new technologies , Playing Ukulele.
 - 🌱 I’m currently learning Trending Technologies.
 - :handshake: I’m looking to collaborate on system developement / web developement (Backend).
 - 📫 How to reach me send mail on snehalshelkepucsd@gmail.com
 - 😄 Pronouns: Do not ask personal questions.
 - ⚡ Fun fact: Revision is the key to success.
-So revising all my academic courses.
+So revising all my academic courses .
     ## Connect with me
   (https://linkedin.com/in/snehalshelkepucsd)
   ## Languages and Tools Used